shivangraikar/LEVEL/README.md

 After the pull request is accepted, the evaluation will run under the hood (you can check the Github Action for the process).
 Once the evaluation is done, refresh the page.
 The leaderboard will be ranked based on the quality of prediction.

-## Workflow Demo
-It's called **demo.mp4** under the demo folder (unfortunately GitHub doesn't allow user to watch it online, you have to download it).

 You will see the following update the JSON file in the GitHub Action when the workflow is triggered.
 ```